Ys VI: The Ark of Napishtim

 Ys VI: The Ark of Napishtim is a 2003 action role-playing game developed by Nihon Falcom.
-It was first released for Windows before being ported to the PlayStation 2 in 2005 and by Konami for the PlayStation Portable in 2006.
-It was the first English release of the series since Ys III: Wanderers from Ys, and the first to make it to Europe since the Master System version of Ys I: Ancient Ys Vanished, the European version also being the first game in the series to be localized to western languages other than English (more specifically, French, German, Spanish, and Italian).
-An English localization of the Windows version was released by Xseed Games in 2015.
-Ys VI was used as a base for Ys VI Mobile, a free-to-play MMORPG that released in Japan in 2021 and worldwide in 2022.
+It was first released for Windows before being ported by Konami to the PlayStation 2 in 2005 and the PlayStation Portable in 2006.

+The Ark of Napishtim was the first English release of the series since Ys III: Wanderers from Ys in the early 1990s and the first to be released in Europe since Ys I: Ancient Ys Vanished.
+A Windows version was released by Xseed Games in 2015.
+Ys VI was used as a base for Ys Online: The Ark of Napishtim, a free-to-play MMORPG that was released in the early 2020s.